Y2842002/Authorized-Projects/README.md

 ## Digital Twinning – Adaptive Belt Monitoring

-This project focuses on the development of an intelligent belt monitoring system for industrial applications.
+This project focuses on developing an intelligent belt-monitoring system for industrial applications.
 The system continuously analyzes belt behavior (such as speed, tension, and anomalies) and adapts dynamically to changing operating conditions.

 Key features include:
 - Real-time data acquisition from sensors